lratcli/capstone-project/README.md

 - navigation controls appear when pagination threshold is reached for main page / index.html - pass
 - navigation controls appear when pagination threshold is reached for my_systems.html - pass

+    Testing exceptions:

+    - where the error:
+    # type: ignore was used to suppress these false reports of errors.
+Good hygiene with regards to incorrect error messages is important in becuase it maintains focus on real error messages

 Bugs and issues:

 - cloudinary not auto delete